 Corn is a hard, thickened skin that can happen on top, between, or at the top of the toes.
 A callus is similar but occurs on the big toe’s outer side, across the foot’s ball, or on the heel.
 These hard layers of dead skin form when the skin undergoes excessive pressure or friction.

-Hyaluronic acid dermal fillers are used underneath the corns or calluses to provide extra cushioning and reduce the amount of pressure the area is subjected to.
+Hyaluronic acid dermal fillers are used underneath the corns or calluses to provide extra cushioning and reduce the pressure the area is subjected to.
 This also helps prevent corn or calluses from recurring.
 The results from Juvederm can last anywhere from 6 to 10 months, depending on the person.

 High Heel Pain